Krystal Blackwell

-Krystal Blackwell (born 20 October 2002) is an Australian professional rugby league footballer who currently plays for the North Queensland Cowboys in the NRL Women's Premiership.
+Krystal Blackwell (born 20 October 2002) is an Australian professional rugby league footballer who currently plays for the Canberra Raiders in the NRL Women's Premiership.

+Blackwell previously played for the North Queensland Cowboys between 2023 and 2025.

 Background

 Blackwell was born in Helensburgh, New South Wales and raised in Goulburn.
 She played her junior rugby league for the Goulburn Stockmen and attended Trinity Catholic College, Goulburn.
+Prior to Trinity catholic College Goulburn she attended Heathcote High School 2015-2017.

 Playing career

 Early years

 In 2019, Blackwell joined the Canberra Raiders, playing for their Tarsha Gale Cup side for three seasons.
 In 2022, Blackwell played for the Goulburn City Bulldogs.

 2023

 In April, Blackwell represented the Monaro Colts in their NSWRL Country Women's Championship final win over Newcastle-Maitland and was named Player of the Match.

 On 23 May, she signed a one-year contract with the North Queensland Cowboys.

 In Round 1 of the 2023 NRL Women's season, she made her NRLW debut, starting at five-eighth in a 16–6 loss to the Gold Coast Titans.
 In Round 7, she scored her first NRL try in a 48–16 loss to the St George Illawarra Dragons.